kohei-us/mdds/README.md

 Point quad tree stores 2-dimensional points and provides an efficient way to query all points within specified rectangular region.

-### Mixed Type Matrix

-Mixed type matrix (MTM) allows storage of elements of various types: boolean, numeric, string, and empty types.
-It also allows storage of additional value associated with each element.
-MTM allows two storage
-back-ends: filled storage and sparse storage.
-Filled storage allocates memory for all elements at all times, whereas sparse storage allocates memory only for elements having non-default values.

 ### Multi Type Vector